chunyin7/notes/uni/comp2017/compilation.md

 `static`:
-*static* variables have file scope and internal linkage, these files are not exposed to other files
+*static* variables have file scope and internal linkage, these files are not exposed to other files a *static* variable within a function scope will ensure that the variable's memory is maintained even when the stack space is popped

 ## various compiler flags